Stephen Bly

-Stephen Bly (August 17, 1944 – June 9, 2011) was an American author and politician.
+Stephen A. Bly (August 17, 1944 – June 9, 2011) was an American author and politician.
 He wrote more than 100 books and hundreds of articles, poems, and short stories.
 His book, The Long Trail Home (Broadman & Holman), won the 2002 Christy Award in the category Western novel.
 Three other books, Picture Rock (Crossway Books), The Outlaw's Twin Sister (Crossway Books), and Last of the Texas Camp (Broadman & Holman) were Christy Award finalists.
 Bly's books, primarily Western novel genre in the American West, historical and contemporary, are written from a Christian worldview.
 His Paperback Writer was noted in a Publishers Weekly review for its “amusing parody of the proverbial dime-store paperback novel."

 Early life and education

-Stephen Bly was born August 17, 1944 in Ivanhoe, California, to Arthur "Art" Worthington and Alice Wilson Bly.
+Stephen Bly was born August 17, 1944, in Ivanhoe, California, to Arthur "Art" Worthington and Alice Wilson Bly.
 He had one sister, Judith "Judy" Bly Walston.
 He grew up on a farm in the San Joaquin Valley.

 Bly ranched with his uncle M.J.
 Allen near Coalinga, California, and his father Arthur Bly in Ivanhoe, California, until age 30.
 Bly graduated summa cum laude in philosophy from California State University, Fresno (1971) and received a M.Div. from Fuller Theological Seminary (1974).